 After experiencing the warmest March on record in the area we had many handicaps to deal with this past burn season.
 Left in the heats’ wake was the inability to do many woodland burns and small windows of opportunity for prairies, especially those in the early restoration phases.
 Overall, burns were less intense and more smokey than usual.
 However, it was a great year if your plans were to stress cool season grasses such as Brome.
 Above is a picture from our burn on March 29th as published in the Freeport Journal-Standard.

-Prairie Works is the source for ecological restoration, land stewardship and consultation services in Northwest Illinois and Southwest Wisconsin.
-Prairie Works can assist on projects large and small ranging from prairie, woodland and savanna restoration, invasive species control, controlled burning, forestry and bio-engineered erosion control.
-Prairie Works offers an environmentally friendly and dynamic solution to traditional land use practices and strives to connect people to the natural history of the area.
+Prairie Works is the source for ecological restoration, land stewardship consultation services in Northwest Illinois and Southwest Wisconsin.
+Prairie Works can assist on projects large and small ranging from prairie, woodland and savanna restoration, invasive species control, controlled burning, landscape design, forestry, Native American burial mound restoration and bio-engineered erosion control.
+Prairie Works strives to connect people to the natural history of the area.